-Self-service password reset allows end-users to reset their own passwords without having to call the helpdesk.
-Organizations have the flexibility to define how SSPR should be configured and they can use a combination of the options listed below to verify the identity of the user before making the change.
+Provides a secure solution for end-users to reset their own passwords without having to call the help desk.
+SSPR can be configured to use any combination of the following to validate the user identity prior to changing the password:

 - Challenge response questions